Quick start

 - Calories Burned Calculator Estimate exercise calories from MET, body weight, and duration.

-- Target Heart Rate Calculator Estimate exercise heart-rate zones from age and intensity.
+- Target Heart Rate Calculator Estimate exercise heart-rate zones in beats per minute.

 - Protein Calculator Estimate protein grams per day from body weight and target factor.